U.S. Patent and Trademark Office Issues Updated Guidance on Subject Matter Eligibility

 The October 2019 Update provides further clarity on how to avoid or overcome patent eligibility issues while preparing and prosecuting patent applications.
 In particular, the October 2019 Update clarifies what concepts recite patent ineligible subject matter.
 For instance, one such patent ineligible concept is a mental process.
 The October 2019 Update now explicitly clarifies that an invention that cannot practically be performed in the human mind does not recite a mental process.

 Although reciting a patent ineligible concept, an invention may still be patentable if it is directed to a practical application such as an improvement to a computer or other technology.
 The October 2019 Update directs patent examiners to evaluate inventions for such an improvement by reviewing the patent application to determine if the improvement is described in the patent application in sufficient detail.

 The October 2019 Update provides insight into how an invention should be described and claimed in a patent application.
 Accordingly, the October 2019 Update emphasizes the importance of a well drafted patent application so that the described invention has the greatest chance of satisfying the subject matter eligibility requirements.

-If you would like to discuss the impact of the October 2019 Update, or discuss any other intellectual property concerns you may have, please contact one of the following attorneys.
+If you would like to discuss the impact of the October 2019 Update, or discuss any other intellectual property concerns you may have, please contact your CSG Law attorney.